mirpl/lambda-examples/README.md

 # About

 This repository contains AWS lambda's written in Golang for storing files to AWS S3 object storage.
-_S3 File Uploader_ and _s3FileDownloader_ are for direct AWS S3 uploading and downloading respectively.
+_S3 File Uploader_ and _S3 File Downloader_ are for direct AWS S3 uploading and downloading respectively.
 _MinIO S3 Gateway_ uses MinIO service as a gateway for uploading/downloading files to object storage.

 ## Test Deployment